 This is actually a good question, because it shows that we are seeing an evolution in the understanding of cyber threats.

-For a long time firms have escaped censure when cyber attacks happen because they were attributed to nation state actors (a government sponsored group which targets other governments to steal, damage or change information).
-But this completely overlooks the fact that a child of 12 could have instigated the same attack, and worse allows the organisation to pass off the attack as unavoidable.
+For a long time firms have escaped censure when cyberattacks happen because they were attributed to nation state actors (a government sponsored group which targets other governments to steal, damage, or change information).
+But this completely overlooks the fact that a child of 12 could have instigated the same attack, and worse allows the organization to pass off the attack as unavoidable.

 So back to the question.
 While this is a good one, it’s not the right one, because it suggests that sophisticated actors launch sophisticated attacks.
 But this doesn’t always follow.
 Whether the malware was sophisticated or crude, the question should be: what was the angle of entry?

 And spoiler alert: in the case of HSE, I don’t know.

 What I do know is that the Intelligence Community on both sides of the Atlantic have long warned about Business Email Compromise (BEC).
 This is also referred to as phishing, CEO Fraud, Friday Afternoon Fraud, Invoice Fraud and so on.
 It’s essentially when an attacker poses as a member of your organisation, using your domain to get you to approve a fake invoice or click a malicious link.
 I also know that email is the starting point for 96% of these targeted cyber attacks and 90% of ransomware attacks.
 Let that sink in.